pingswept/me30-website/content/notes/feather-programming.md

 - In Python, a line break (new line) indicates a new command.
 You might have seen other programming languages use semicolons or parentheses.
 - In Python, indentation (space at the beginning of a line) is very important!
 To indicate nested or sub-section blocks of code (e.g., of a loop or function), you must use indentation from the left edge of the screen.
 Python uses whitespace (indentation amount) to determine “scope” — that is, to figure out what blocks of code define other code, or belong within a higher level of code.
-- Use the # symbol to indicate the start of a comment (indicate that certain text is documentation of your code, rather than a command)
+- Use the # symbol to indicate the start of a comment (indicate that certain text is documentation of your code, rather than a command).

 <pre class="code">
 # Python interprets this line as a comment.